retrocomputacion/retrobbs/docs/readme.md

 - config.ini \[PLUGINS\] options: `wxunits` = `C` or `F` for metric or customary units respectively.

 ### WebAudio streamer (webaudio.py):
- On the fly conversion and streaming of on-line audio sources (Shoutcast, YouTube or other sources).
+ On the fly conversion and streaming of on-line audio sources (*Shoutcast*, *YouTube* or other sources).

 - config.ini function: WEBAUDIO
 - config.ini parameters: `entryZurl` = full URL to the audio stream
 - config.ini \[PLUGINS\] options: NONE

 ### Wikipedia (wiki.py):
-Search and display Wikipedia articles, displays relevant article image if found.
+Search and display *Wikipedia* articles, displays relevant article image if found.

 - config.ini function: WIKI
 - config.ini parameters: NONE
 - config.ini \[PLUGINS\] options: NONE

 ### YouTube snapshot (youtube.py):
-Display a frame from the specified YouTube video.
+Display a frame from the specified *YouTube* video.
 It will grab the latest frame if the video is a livestream, otherwise it grabs a random frame.

 - config.ini function: GRABYT
 - config.ini parameters:

 | key | description
 |:---:|:---
-| `entryZurl` | full URL to the YouTube video
+| `entryZurl` | full URL to the *YouTube* video
 | `entryZcrop` | comma separated list of image coordinates for cropping the video frame

 - config.ini \[PLUGINS\] options: NONE